 Named in honor of Nobel Prize winner and former CREF trustee Paul A. Samuelson, this prestigious award is presented by the Institute annually to recognize an outstanding research publication that can help advance Americans’ lifelong financial wellbeing.
 The winner is chosen by an independent panel of judges – consisting of Institute Fellows and previous award winners – and receives a $10,000 cash prize.

 Submissions may be theoretical or empirical in nature, as long as the subject is directly relevant to lifelong financial security.
 The research must be in the form of a book or article published between June 30, 2014, and June 30, 2016.
+Self-published works are not eligible.
 Submissions need to be postmarked no later than September 11, 2016.

-To submit an entry, please fill out this application.
+To submit an entry, please complete and return this application.
 (PDF)

 On January 4, 2016, the TIAA Institute announced that Raj Chetty, John N. Friedman, Soren Leth-Petersen, Torben Heien Nielsen, and Tore Olsen won the 20th annual TIAA Paul A. Samuelson Award for Outstanding Scholarly Writing on Lifelong Financial Security.
 The five awardees were honored for their paper, “Active vs. Passive Decisions and Crowd-out in Retirement Savings Accounts: Evidence from Denmark.”
 The study uses an extraordinary set of 41 million data points from residents of Denmark to analyze the impact of policies designed to increase savings and compare those that require active or passive choice by the saver.